micmejia/bible-dump/AMPC/Jeremiah/Jer 32.md

-The word that came to Jeremiah from the Lord in the tenth year of Zedekiah king of Judah, which was the eighteenth year of [^a]Nebuchadrezzar.
+The word that came to Jeremiah from the Lord in the tenth year of Zedekiah king of Judah, which was the eighteenth year of Nebuchadrezzar.